aniyy117/next-amazon-scraper/my.md

+# How to Build an Amazon Product Search App with Next.js 14, Puppeteer, Cheerio, and shadcn UI: A Comprehensive Guide

 Hey there, fellow developers! 👋

-Have you ever thought about building your own Amazon product search tool?
-Whether it's for a personal project, data analysis, or just to showcase your web scraping prowess, you're in the right spot!
-In this guide, I'll walk you through creating a sleek Amazon Product Search app using **Next.js 14**, **Puppeteer**, **Cheerio**, and **shadcn UI** for those stylish components.
+Ever thought about creating your very own **Amazon product search tool**?
+Whether it's for a personal project, data analysis, or just to showcase your web scraping skills, you're in the right place!
+In this guide, I'll walk you through building a sleek **Amazon Product Search app** using **Next.js 14**, **Puppeteer**, **Cheerio**, and **shadcn UI** for those stylish components.
 Let’s dive in!

 ---